Noah-Prowell/Bird_call_id/README.md

 This is not bad for trainging on five classes.
 It is time to move onto the full 264 classes.

 ## Full dataset
 Below are my results after 200 epochs of training on AWS for the full 264 classes.
-My model was able to achieve a 96% accuracy on trainging data for 264 classes.
+My model was able to achieve a 96% accuracy on training data for 264 classes.
 My neural network is overfitting to the training data a bit, which is a consequence of using such a powerful and large neural network.
-I will be continuing to imrpove the model to the best it can get to.
+I will be continuing to improve the model.
 <br>
 <p align="center">
     <img src="mkdown_imgs/full_data_200.png" size = '400x400'/>